samarabbas/temporal-documentation-legacy/docs/07_goclient/03_activities.md

 ### Declaration

-In the Cadence programing model, an activity is implemented with a function.
+In the Temporal programing model, an activity is implemented with a function.
 The function declaration specifies the parameters the activity accepts as well as any values it might return.
 An activity function can take zero or many activity specific parameters and can return one or two values.
 It must always at least return an error value.
 The activity function can accept as parameters and return as results any serializable type.

 `func SimpleActivity(ctx context.Context, value string) (string, error)`